Fabrizio-Caruso/CROSS-LIB/docs/GAMES.md

 All flashing items have positive effects and can grant you some special powers.
 Discover the 10 items.
 If you use the gun against the skull and/or the missiles and rockets, you can unlock some special secret items.
 There are 20 different levels including 4 boss levels.

+CONTROLS: either the joystick or I J K L (to move) and SPACE to fire.

 You can play the game online for different systems: